 - Personal Raincloud: In one spot, a raincloud suddenly appears over Peppermint Patty's head, rains on her, and zaps her with lightning, representing the uncontrollable misfortune that may befell MetLife customers.

-- Roger Rabbit Effect: Some spots blend the cartoon Peanuts characters with live action settings and actors, such as a spot where Snoopy saves a live-action rock climber from falling down a live-action mountain.
+- Roger Rabbit Effect: Some spots from the mid 90's and 2010's blended the cartoon Peanuts characters with live action settings and actors.

 - Sesquipedalian Loquaciousness: In one spot, Sally Brown gives a soapbox speech about the insurance company, using a lot of flowery complicated language.
 Snoopy chimes in with signs reminding her, "Keep it simple, sweetie," since MetLife tries to make things simple to understand.
 Sally even turns the "Get Met, it pays" slogan into, "Acquire Met, it remunerates!"